-Prerequisite(s): GAM 250 or CSP 250, CS 280 or DES 301 Credit may be received for only one of: CSP 300, GAM 300, GAM 302.
+Prerequisite(s): GAM 250 or GAM 255 or CSP 250, CS 280 or GAT 250 or DES 301

 This course is the first semester of a two- or three-semester project, which will be continued in GAM 350, and then in GAM 375 for a three-semester project.
 Students will work together on teams of three or more to create an advanced real-time game or simulation.
 Techniques are explored for creating high-performance teams, tuning development processes for specific projects, using advanced discipline-based best practices, and applying specialized discipline-based skills to game development.
 This first semester focuses on preproduction to ensure the technology, tools, design, art, audio, and team are ready for full production in the following semester.